RJ McLeod

 Business Activities

 RJ McLeod operates in the civil engineering market working from offices in Glasgow and Dingwall.
-We are one of Scotland’s largest privately owned civil engineering companies, employing some 450 staff and operatives, the majority of whom are long-serving.
+We are one of Scotland’s largest privately owned civil engineering companies, employing some 420 staff and operatives, the majority of whom are long-serving.
 This helps to enhance our reputation as an employer of standing.
-The average length of service for our staff is 14.5 years with 57% being with us for 10 years or more.
-The average length of service for our site operatives is 7.5 years and 38.7% have continuous service of 5 years or more.
+The average length of service for our staff is 14.8 years with 56.5% being with us for 10 years or more.
+The average length of service for our site operatives is 7.1 years and 35.1% have continuous service of 5 years or more.

 We work solely in the UK and almost exclusively in Scotland.
 Being a civil engineering organisation our principal suppliers provide goods such as concrete, aggregates, pipes, reinforcing steel and the like and are similarly based in the UK.
-Our subcontractors also tend to be UK-based companies and provide the construction disciplines which we do not do in-house such as piling, road surfacing, landscaping, electrical services, fencing etc. We also use labour-only subcontractors for carrying out steel fixing and joinery works as well as complementing our own labour workforce.
+Our subcontractors also tend to be UK-based companies and provide the construction disciplines which we do not provide in-house such as piling, road surfacing, landscaping, electrical services, fencing etc. We also use labour-only subcontractors for carrying out steel fixing and joinery works as well as complementing our own labour workforce.

 Over the years we have developed a tried and tested supply chain where mutual respect has been key to the success of the business.